TheCabinetKing/SudoLogic/README.md

 ## **Installation and Use**

 ### Flask Application
 Use your preferred deployment method for the Flask application.
-It must be run on port 80, and SumoLogic must direct log outputs to its IP address, port 80, with the url extension '/alert'.
+It must be run on port 80, and SumoLogic must direct log outputs to its IP address with the url extension '/alert'.

 ### Canary
 Get the token for your desired bot from Slack's application interface.
 Set it as an environmental variable called 'SLACK_BOT_TOKEN' in Canary's environment.
 If you so wish, run canary.py as a test; to get a list of commands, PM it or mention it in a channel with the keyword 'help'.